About the Foundation

 Dr. Ruddy has twice been recognized by the largest private insurer in New Jersey (Horizon Blue Cross Blue Shield of New Jersey) as an outstanding surgeon whose outcomes and cost-effectiveness are exemplary.
 Dr. Ruddy has twice received awards for her blog on the breasthealthandhealing.org website.
 Dr. Ruddy released the #1 app in the iTunes store (2010) for the first eighteen months after its release in 2010, Breast Health GPS, which pointed women to the nearest certified mammogram screening center.

 Upon finishing the first fellowship on the Breast Service at Memorial Sloan-Kettering Cancer Center (1995), Dr. Ruddy created the first integrated Breast Service for the Barnabas Health System, the largest healthcare system in New Jersey.
 Five years later the Cancer Registry at Clara Maass Hospital informed Dr. Ruddy that the survival rates of her patients were an order of magnitude better than anywhere else in the state and that she was performing 50% more breast-conserving surgeries than surgeons at other hospitals in her area.
 Saving breasts and saving lives was Dr. Ruddy’s goal.
 She achieved it and continues to do so.

-In her quest to raise awareness about the human breast cancer virus and its global implications for the Pure Cure, Dr. Ruddy spent eight years researching and writing, OF MICE AND WOMEN: Unraveling the Mystery of the Breast Cancer Virus, which is now available on Amazon.
+In her quest to raise awareness about the human breast cancer virus and its global implications for the Pure Cure, Dr. Ruddy spent eight years researching and writing, “The End of Breast Cancer: A Virus and the Hope for a Vaccine,” which is now available on Amazon.
 100% of the proceeds from the sale of the book will be used to support research on the breast cancer virus.